-The general note is provided to implement the guidance in Ref.
-7. This NUREG states that as long as a nuclear plant operates at a level below twice the reporting requirement of this RFO no extra analysis is required to demonstrate compliance with RFO 6.2.3.1.
-If the dose levels cited in this RFO are exceeded by a factor of two, additional analysis must be performed to determine if additional limitations on plant operation will be necessary to ensure compliance with Ref.
-8.
+COMPENSATORY MEASURES This N below requir cited i must will be The C flexibi IV.A c eneral note is provided to implement the guidance in Reference 7.
+NUREG states that as long as a nuclear plant operates at a level of twice the reporting requirement of this RFO no extra analysis is red to demonstrate compliance with RFO 6.2.3.1.
+If the dose levels in this RFO are exceeded by a factor of two, additional analysis be performed to determine if additional limitations on plant operation e necessary to ensure compliance with Reference 8.

-The COMPENSATORY MEASURES statements provide the required operating flexibility and at the same time implement the guides set forth in Section IV.A of Appendix I of Ref.
-1 to assure that the releases of radioactive material in gaseous effluents to UNRESTRICTED AREAS will be kept "as low as is reasonably achievable."
+active material in gaseous effluents to Unrestricted Areas will be as low as is reasonably achievable."

-The surveillance requirement for this RFO requires a dose calculation every 31 days to provide assurance that the air dose due to noble gases does not result in a dose above the limits stated.
-The dose is calculated for the quarter and year based on actual and projected effluents for the 31 day period being analyzed.
-All calculated doses must be below the limits given in this RFO or the COMPENSATORY MEASURES must be implemented.
+SURVEILLANCE REQUIREMENTS every does for the 31 da limits urveillance requirement for this RFO requires a dose calculation 31 days to provide assurance that the air dose due to noble gases not result in a dose above the limits stated.
+The dose is calculated e quarter and year based on actual and projected effluents for the y period being analyzed.
+All calculated doses must be below the given in this RFO or the Compensatory Measures must be mented.

-- 1. 10 CFR 50.
+REFERENCES 1.
+10 CFR 50.

-- 2. FSAR Section 15.0.3.
+2. FSAR Section 15.0.3.

-- 3. FSAR Table 11.3-10 Section 11.3.3.3.
+3. FSAR Table 11.3-10 Section 11.3.3.3.

-- Columbia Generating Station Environmental Report, Operating License Stage, Table 5.2-14.
+4. Columbia Generating Station Environmental Report, Operating License Stage, Table 5.2-14.

-REFERENCES (continued)

-- 5. Regulatory Guide 1.109.
+5. Regulatory Guide 1.109.

-- Regulatory Guide 1.111.
-6.
+6. Regulatory Guide 1.111.

-- 7. NUREG-0543.
+7. NUREG-0543.

-- 8. 40 CFR 190.
+8. 40 CFR 190.

-B 6.2.2 Gaseous Effluents